ed-lau/roboparse/README.md

 # R OBO Parser v.0.0.1

-R OBO is a simple parser for term attributes in OBO v.1.2 files.
+R OBO is a simple, naive parser for term attributes in OBO v.1.2 ontology files such as found on Bioportal.

+OBO is text file  used by OBO-edit for viewing and editing ontologies.
+See [here](http://owlcollab.github.io/oboformat/doc/GO.format.obo-1_2.html) for definition.

 ## Getting Started